FOUNDERTICHI WILKERSON KASSEL

 While at Vanity Fair, an editor suggested she try television.
 Today, she is the only person who has written for late night variety ("Late Night With David Letterman"), animation ("The Simpsons"), sitcom ("Newhart", "Coach", Murphy Brown"), drama ("Monk", "N.C.I.S.", "Warehouse 13") and long-form.
 She created and executive produced the ABC show, "Sabrina, the Teenage Witch", which ran for seven seasons and is now in syndication.
 Her long-form work includes co-writing Disney’s Honey, We Shrunk Ourselves, and writing and directing two movies for cable television.

-Shelby Stone is an award-winning producer whose works include HBO's Emmy, Golden Globe, and Image Award winning Lackawanna Blues, which premiered at Sundance 2005; and the critically acclaimed films Boycott, The Middle Passage, and Lumumba.
+Shelby Stone is an award-winning producer whose works include HBO's Emmy, Golden Globe, and Image Award winning Lackawanna Blues, and Life Support which premiered at Sundance 2005 and 2007 respectively ; and the critically acclaimed films Boycott, The Middle Passage, and Lumumba.
 Stone began her career as an independent film executive working in marketing, acquisitions, and finally production before launching her own production company with Drop Squad, a Spike Lee/40 Acres and a Mule production.
-Stone was former SVP of Production and Development for Flavor Unit Entertainment, the production company led by long standing partners Queen Latifah and Shakim Compere.
+Stone is the President of Production and Development for Flavor Unit Entertainment, the production company led by long standing partners Queen Latifah and Shakim Compere.
 Their working relationship began when Queen Latifah, Compere, and Stone teamed to produce Life Support in conjunction with Foxx/King Entertainment.
 The film which Nelson George wrote and directed and starred Queen Latifah, premiered at Sundance 2007 and was the closing night presentation.
 Stone is the 2007 recipient of the Black Women Film Network’s Trail Blazer Award.
-Flavor Unit was most recently in post-production on the latest series Single Ladies, which debuted in July 2011.
-Single Ladies was recently picked up as VH1's inaugural foray into scripted episodic series.
-Flavor Unit also served as exec producer on BET's premiere scripted series Let's Stay Together which debuted January 2011.
-Stone is currently head of Shelby Stone Productions.
+Flavor Unit is very active in both the film & tv areas with long running shows, including VH1's Single Ladies ( which just finished filming Season 3) and BET's premiere scripted series Let's Stay Together which is also in it's third season.

 Mike Tschida is the founder and president of Tschida Branded Entertainment (TBE) - a full-service branded entertainment marketing firm with offices in Los Angeles and Nashville.